Tesseract-MI/prostatecancer.ai/README.md

 [prostatecancer.ai](http://prostatecancer.ai/) which enables deployment of AI models in a web-browser while simultaneously providing standard image viewing and reporting schemes.

-If you're interested in using prostate, but you're not sure it supports your use case [check out our docs](https://github.com/Tesseract-MI/prostatecancer.ai/wiki).
+If you're interested in using prostatecancer.ai, but you're not sure it supports your use case [check out our docs](https://github.com/Tesseract-MI/prostatecancer.ai/wiki).
 Still not sure, or you would like to propose new features?
 Don't hesitate to [create an issue](https://github.com/Tesseract-MI/prostatecancer.ai/issues) or open a pull